 If you report symptoms during your health screening, stay in your room or off-campus.
-Health Services will be in touch with you.
+Our medical team will be in touch.

-*Please note: Health Services is not taking walk-ins.
-All visits are by appointment.
+*Please note: Health Services is not open over the summer.

 You will only be placed in quarantine if you are identified as someone at risk of direct exposure to someone who tested positive for COVID-19.
 Please note that the University will directly contact any community member who has been determined to be at risk and needs to quarantine.